IntrepidPanther/IntrepidPanther/README.md

 ## Other Endevours

-I enjoy trying to learn about things I don't know, and I find the best way to do this is to try to solve problems or answer question, others have not answered.
+I enjoy trying to learn about things I don't know, and I find the best way to do this is to try to solve problems or answer question.

 ### Parameter Estimation via Machine Learning